Does Time Exist?

 As a result of journal juried and published scientific research (following the above scientific method), scientists will try to reproduce the results of the research, or look at the research from a different perspective (or different experimental setup).

 By Uncertainty, we can look at the universe, any part of it, by either collecting information about a coordinate location or about two or more locations.

 We learn in geometry that two points determine a straight line.
 That means in order for a displacement or duration to exist, there must be at least two data points.
-This is a relational way of looking at the behavior of the universe in space-time.
+This is a relational way (relational philosophy) of looking at the behavior of the universe in space-time.

 Science is usually taught as an objective philosophy.
-We look in the scope, and we, sometimes, ignore the pathway or perspective or experimental setup we use to collect data.
-A big problem with the Double-Slit Experiment results in causing many scientists to pull out their hair or conclude that the upper limit of light speed is not velocity c.
+We look in the scope, and we, sometimes, ignore the PATHWAY(S) or PERSPECTIVE or EXPERIMENTAL SETUP we use to collect data.
+A big problem with the Double-Slit Experiment results in causing many scientists to pull out their hair or conclude that the upper limit of light speed is not terminal velocity c.
 Instead, some researchers say the experiment proves that subatomic particles can move faster than light (FTL).

-If we use the same meticulous inventory followed by the observer as we did with the microscope, we discover that the Double-Slit Experiment is really two independent experiments (in that the resulting data changes, not by FTL speeds but that that EXPERIMENTAL PERSPECTIVES can be made to change FTL (changing from one data point to two (a single to a double slit).
+If we use the same meticulous inventory followed by the observer as we did with the microscope, we discover that the Double-Slit Experiment is really two independent experiments (in that the resulting data changes, not by FTL speeds but that that EXPERIMENTAL PERSPECTIVES can be made to change FTL (the statistical potentials of changing from one data point to two (a single to a double slit)).